Avoid Sweaty Scalp In Summer - Use Cool Menthol Shampoo

 How To Prevent It?

 Don’t worry and stress yourself out even further.
-If it’s not a severe case of sweating, that means simple steps can help take care of your sweating in scalp.
+If it’s not a severe case of sweating, that means simple hair care tips can help take care of your sweating in scalp and give you clean hair.

 - Bathe regularly with sweaty scalp shampoos so as to get rid of the bacteria, that could be one of the reasons for dandruff.
 But be careful not to overwash your hair.